Bas-Uélé: People

 Most of the inhabitants of the Bas-Uélé Province, with a population of 900,000 in 2007, are Azandé people.
-There are others peoples like the Boa, Bakere, Balele, Bakango, Babenza, etc., are also present in this province.
+There are other peoples such as the Boa, Bakere, Balele, Bakango, Babenza, etc., who are also present in this province.

 They live mainly through subsistence farming and hunting, with some river commerce.

 Ebola

 Three people have been reported dead and six suspected with the Ebola virus.
 The nation has declared an Ebola outbreak.
 Since the authentic announcement of the epidemic by using the country’s Ministry of Health on 12 May, two person have been declared Ebola-positive, one died from the disease.
 In order to forestall the unfold of the disease, all human beings with hemorrhagic fever are being tracked, their blood analyzed, and the fitness state of affairs of all human beings who had been in contact with a suspected case are intently monitored.